 You should see Ambari listed in above command output

-Install the Ambari bits.
+Install the Ambari server by issuing below command.

-Run Ambari setup
+Run Ambari setup using below command.

 It will display warning about ip-tables and port accessibility, select y to continue.

 select JDK version to be installed.
 Use whichever is latest.

 Enter advanced database configuration [y/n] (n), select y here to use mysql.